-The US Army National Guard are running a series of CS:GO Community Nights and tournaments, all the way until December, with prizes up for grabs.
-Here’s how to get involved.
+The US Army National Guard ran a series of CS:GO Community Nights and tournaments throughout the last few months of 2020, with prizes up for grabs.
+Here’s what went down.

-Starting in October, the community nights will offer up 30,000 points, which can be redeemed for prizes.
+Starting in October, the community nights offered up 30,000 points, which could be redeemed for prizes.

-For the duration of the three-month-long series, players can also register their teams for bi-weekly tournaments, which will be held on the National Guard’s organizer page.
+For the duration of the three-month-long series, players could also register their teams for bi-weekly tournaments, which were held on the National Guard’s organizer page.

-Every player will begin with 1000 points, and be awarded 10 points for a win, or be deducted 10 points for a loss.
-The player with the most points will walk away with 10,000 points, 2nd and 3rd get 5,000, and 4th through 7th 2,500 each.
+Every player will began with 1000 points, and was awarded 10 points for a win, or deducted 10 points for a loss.
+The player with the most points each night walked away with 10,000 points, 2nd and 3rd get 5,000, and 4th through 7th 2,500 each.

-For the bi-weekly tournaments, starting on October 18, players will be ranked on their wins/losses throughout this period.
-The top players will proceed to the next stage of the tournament and will be rewarded with Points, from a pool of 30,000.
+For the bi-weekly tournaments, starting on October 18, players were ranked on their wins/losses throughout this period.
+The top players proceeded to the next stage of the tournament and were rewarded with Points, from a pool of 30,000.

-To make things interesting though, Missions will be in-play for all matches, as a way to earn extra points.
-For example, actions such as getting headshots, clutches, bomb defuses, nade kills and more will be rewarded.
+To make things interesting though, Missions were in-play for all matches, as a way to earn extra points.
+For example, actions such as getting headshots, clutches, bomb defuses, nade kills and more were rewarded.

-You will be set a mission challenge, for example, get 3 clutches, and succeeding will earn points.
+Players were set a mission challenge, for example, get 3 clutches, and succeeding will earn points.
 Mor information on how missions work can be found here.